Most AI cover letters sound generic by paragraph two. Here's how the main tools compare.

 3. Edit the Output

 No AI tool produces a perfect letter on the first try.
 Read it aloud.
 Does it sound like you?
 Cut any sentence that feels generic.
 Add one personal detail about why you want this specific role.
+Our 60-second AI cover letter walkthrough breaks down the exact five-minute edit, including the four sentences AI always gets wrong.

 4. Match the Company's Tone